sot/correct_periscope_drift/README.md

  * Chandra evt1 or evt2 file
  * Chandra aspect solution
- * the coordinates and radius of a bright, point-like X-ray source
+ * Coordinates and radius of a bright, point-like X-ray source
- * the degree of the desired fit polynomial
+ * Degree of the desired fit polynomial

 This script returns:

  * Plots of the fits of the drift in Aspect Camera Y and Z angle
- * A new aspect solution file with offsets updated to include drift corrections
+ * New aspect solution file with offsets updated to include drift corrections

 Users of the script may use the plots to evaluate the goodness of fit to their data and to determine if applying the correction will have value.